marcduiker/marcduiker.github.io/_posts/2016-12-29-hands-on-with-sitecore-helix-anatomy-add-helix-powershell-script.md

 as a gist which is shown inline below.

 I've added loads of comments to it today so I think should give you enough to work with.
-The function which handles the addition of projects to the solution through the [DTE interface](https://msdn.microsoft.com/en-us/library/envdte.dte.aspx) is called `Add-Projects` (how suprising!) and starts at line 283.
+The function which handles the addition of projects to the solution through the [DTE interface](https://msdn.microsoft.com/en-us/library/envdte.dte.aspx) is called `Add-Projects` (how surprising!) and starts at line 283.

 Please do let me know if you have comments or suggestions for improvements!